Josephine Johnston

 Download CV for Josephine Johnston

-Ms. Johnston’s current projects address the ethical implications of new kinds of prenatal genetic tests, the relationship between gene editing technologies and understandings of human flourishing, and, with colleagues at University of California, San Francisco, the potential use of genetic sequencing technology in newborns.
-She is also a member of Columbia University Medical Center’s Center for Excellence in Ethical, Legal and Social Implications looking at psychiatric, neurologic and behavioral genetics.
-In addition, Johnston has, with colleagues at Kent Place School, developed a Hastings Center-style research program for high school students.
+Ms. Johnston’s research address the ethics of chimeric research, the ethical implications of new kinds of prenatal genetic tests, the relationship between gene editing technologies and understandings of human flourishing, and, with colleagues at University of California, San Francisco, the potential use of genetic sequencing technology in newborns.
+She is a member of The Center for ELSI Resources and Analysis and Columbia University Medical Center’s Center for Excellence in Ethical, Legal and Social Implications looking at psychiatric, neurologic and behavioral genetics.
+In addition, Johnston worked with colleagues at Kent Place School to develop a Hastings Center-style research program for high school students.

 Josephine Johnston is a New Zealand-trained lawyer with a master’s degree in bioethics and health law from the University of Otago.
-She joined the staff of The Hastings Center as a research scholar in 2003 and became director of research in 2012.
-Prior to coming to Hastings Center, Ms. Johnston worked as a bioethics researcher at Dalhousie University and the University of Minnesota.
+She joined the staff of The Hastings Center as a research scholar in 2003 and was director of research from 2012-2022.
+She is a Hastings Center fellow.
+In addition to her position at The Hastings Center, Ms. Johnston is an associate professor at the University of Otago’s Bioethics Centre in Dunedin, New Zealand. worked as a bioethics researcher at Dalhousie University and the University of Minnesota.
 She has also worked as a lawyer in both New Zealand and Germany.

 In the Media